7.1. Modern Models and Training

 7.1.8.
 Diffusion

-The diffusion demo is a compact denoising training loop:
+The diffusion example is a compact denoising training loop:

 Diffusion is included because it stresses a different style of ML program: a stochastic-noise schedule, a denoising objective, and a generative sampling path.
 It is a compact reference implementation for the runtime and training API.